gabrielgesteira/QTLpoly/README.md

 devtools::install_github("gabrielgesteira/qtlpoly")
 ```

-If you are using Windows, you may need to first install the the latest recommended version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
+If you are using Windows, you may need to first install the latest recommended version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/).

 # Documents